Baykar Bayraktar TB3

 The Baykar Bayraktar TB3 is a Turkish carrier-based medium-altitude long-endurance (MALE) unmanned combat aerial vehicle (UCAV) capable of short-range landing and take-off, produced by Baykar.
+Its joint Turkish-Italian version is known as Astore Levante.

 Development

 Selçuk Bayraktar first unveiled the Bayraktar TB3 on October 29, 2020.
 In his announcement, Bayraktar mentioned the testing of a domestic engine, presumed to be the TEI-PD170 or its derivative, which would be integrated into the Bayraktar Akıncı HALE UAV and the Bayraktar TB3.
 Describing the engine as having "by far the highest performance values in its class, worldwide", Selçuk Bayraktar highlighted its capabilities.

 Selçuk Bayraktar later elaborated on the Bayraktar TB3, stating, "We are developing an aircraft that lands and takes off from an aircraft carrier, unique in its class.
 It has folding wings, can land on an aircraft carrier, and can carry heavier munitions.
 It is around 1200 kilograms."

 The developer of TB3, Baykar Defense, shared the first computer-generated images of the deployed TB3 on TCG Anadolu, the first amphibious assault ship of Turkey, on July 21, 2021, via Twitter.
 It was revealed that the TB3 would operate alongside Bayraktar Kızılelma, which is equipped with a jet engine.

 In February 2025, Indonesia ordered 60 TB3 UAV.